wdporter/acim/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 ---

-5.&emsp;Whatever lies you may believe are of no concern to the miracle, which can heal any of them with equal ease.
+5. Whatever lies you may believe are of no concern to the miracle, which can heal any of them with equal ease.
 ²It makes no distinctions among misperceptions.
 ³Its sole concern is to distinguish between truth on the one hand, and error on the other.
 ⁴Some miracles may seem to be of greater magnitude than others.